AIALA/aiala.infrastructure/README.md

 ## Getting started

 Update the default variables defined in [variables.tf](./terraform/variables.tf).
 The storage name has to be unique, that is why an id has to be add to the original name.
+It should be lower case, without any special characters.

 Run the `terraform init` command to fetch the Azure provider's configuration and set-up the Azure storage backend.